sdgoo/antd-goo-tools/README.md

 # antd-goo-tools

-Tools for Ant Design of React.
+Tools for Ant Goo Design of React.